curtmorgan3/fight_or_fright/readme.md

 The monsters will have their own stats of all the above minus luck (monsters aren't lucky)

-At the start of each floor
-, the turn order is established randomly, favoring speed.
+At the start of each floor, the turn order is established randomly, favoring speed.
 Each monster, plus the hero, will have a turn.

 During each turn the hero may either: